 Retiree and Annuitant Pay: Disability Benefits, on the DFAS web site.

 Concurrent Receipt (CRDP) Pay Computation.
 A chart to calculate the restoration of the VA Waiver during the phaseout period.

 Denver, Colorado Military & Veterans Lawyer.
 Michael L. Shea has a web site with useful information for veterans.

 Traditionally, federal law prohibited "concurrent receipt" of both VA Disability and military retirement, which meant a retiree had to "waive" military retirement, dollar for dollar, for VA Disability.
 So while an E-6 at 20 years of service might have waived virtually the entire military retirement with the 70% disability rating mentioned above, it would be a much smaller of the retirement for an O-6 with 30 years of service.

 Federal law still requires a servicemember to waive military retirement dollar-for-dollar to receive VA disability payments for retirees with a non-combat-related disability rating below 50%.
 10 U.S. Code §5304, and 10 U.S. Code §5305.

-In 2003, Congress modified 10 U.S. Code §1414, and relaxed the concurrent receipt prohibition for many retirees.
-A 10-year phaseout off the VA waiver for retirees with at least a 50% disability rating started in January 2004, so as of 2014, their waiver is now entirely gone for servicemembers who retire with:
+In 2003, Congress modified 10 U.S. Code §1414, and relaxed the concurrent receipt prohibition for many retirees, and as of January 2014, the waiver is now entirely gone for servicemembers who retire with:

 What does this mean for Colorado divorce cases?
 It means that a military retiree with a 50% or higher disability rating will receive VA disability payments, which are not divisible by the family law court, plus a full retirement, which does remain divisible.